 Some common causes of itchiness in dogs include environmental or food allergies, which usually cause discomfort around a dog's paws, ears, groin, and rump; bug, flea, or tick bites, which are generally localized around the rear end; and autoimmune disorders that can cause body-wide itchiness.

 When Should You Call the Vet?

-The good news is that occasional or mild itching usually isn't a sign of serious health conditions, but if your dog starts to develop other symptoms, like loss of appetite, restlessness, or depressed mood, or her itchiness is so severe that she breaks her skin when she scratches, talk to your vet ASAP.
-It's important to treat the underlying cause of her severe, chronic itchiness to avoid developing more open wounds and infections in the skin.
+The good news is that occasional or mild itching usually isn't a sign of serious health conditions, but if your dog starts to develop other symptoms, like loss of appetite, restlessness, or depressed mood, or its itchiness is so severe that it breaks its skin when it scratches, talk to your vet ASAP.
+It's important to treat the underlying cause of its severe, chronic itchiness to avoid developing more open wounds and infections in the skin.
 Depending on the cause, your vet may recommend a prescription or over-the-counter medications, or medicated bathing products.

 If your dog's itchiness is occasional or mild, however, there are plenty of totally safe, all-natural ways to treat occasional or mild itching at home.
 In fact, you probably already have most of the remedies in your pantry!
 Read on for seven simple remedies that can give your itchy pooch some real relief.

 As always, consult your vet before starting any skincare regimen for your dog, and stop the treatment if your dog's symptoms remain the same or worsen.